How long do the myofunctional therapy exercises take each day?

 • Orthodontic problems

-• Sleep Issues, including snoring and breathing
+• Sleep Issues, including snoring and mouth breathing

 • Short attention span